 Joss Whedon says to bring your own subtext and the way the characters act and are presented have led to a lot of discussions about them.
 Is Buffy still the nice girl she began as that's cracking from what's happened to her, or has she become a domineering bitch?
 Did Willow bring her Back from the Dead simply because of how much she cares for her, or does Willow want to show off?

-Badass Decay: Formerly known as Spikeification, as Spike went from an intimdating presence who was cool in his evil-doing and clever enough to fool Angelus, to a sort of Butt Monkey who lost most of his cool, and nearly all of his evil and cleverness.
-He got over it by Season 7, and completely inverted it when he moved to LA afterwards.
+Formerly known as Spikeification, as Spike went from an intimidating presence who was cool in his evil-doing and clever enough to fool Angelus, to a sort of Butt Monkey who lost most of his cool, and nearly all of his evil and cleverness.
+He got over it by Season 7 (though at the ultimate cost of his life), and completely inverted it when he was revived and moved to LA afterwards.

-Big Lipped Alligator Moment: After the opening theme rolls in the episode "The Body" we see a five minute random flashback to Christmas dinner at Buffy's house that has nothing to do with the rest of the episode.
-Word Of God has said the scene is there because they didn't want to have the opening credits playing over Buffy trying to revive Joyce.
+After the opening theme rolls in the episode "The Body" we see a five minute random flashback to Christmas dinner at Buffy's house that has nothing to do with the rest of the episode.
+Word of God has said the scene is there because they didn't want to have the opening credits playing over Buffy trying to revive Joyce.

 The Men in Black subplot of "Out of Mind, Out of Sight" which was never brought up or mentioned again, not even when the Initiative showed up or when the army went against the Slayers in Season 8.

-Season 7's last five episodes introduced Caleb, the only villain in the series to rival Angelus in depravity.
+Complete Monster: Besides Angelus (see Buffy Verse), Season7'slastfiveepisodes introduced Caleb, the only villain in the series to rival Angelus in depravity.
 A defrocked priest turned Serial Killer of young women, Caleb uses the trust that people have in him to get closer to his victims, before torturing and killing them.
-In his first appearance he guts one of the Potential Slayers and leaves her at the side of the road, as a message for Buffy.
-He then kills another one of the girls during a battle, mangles the arm of another, and puts out Xander's eye, all while cracking bad jokes the entire time.
-He also coordinates the actions of the Bringers, organising the bombing of the Watcher Council's headquarters (resulting in most of their deaths), arranging the assaults on numerous Potentials, and trying to have Faith killed while she was in prison.
-A misogynisticsadist, who believes that all women are whores and deserve what he does to them, Caleb is The First Evil's right-hand man, and lives for the oncoming apocalypse, seeing the end of the world as a way to dispose of all those who do not share his mad religious convictions; he also gets a real kick out reenacting his murders with the shapeshifting First.
-Perhaps the most frightening thing about Caleb, however, is that he is entirely human, with nary a supernatural excuse, nor a Freudian Excuse, in sight.
+In his first appearance, he guts one of the Potential Slayers and leaves her at the side of the road, as a message for Buffy.
+He then kills another one of the girls during a battle, mangles the arm of another, and puts out Xander's eye, cracking bad jokes the entire time.
+He also coordinates the actions of the Bringers, organizing the bombing of the Watcher Council's headquarters (resulting in most of their deaths), arranging the assaults on numerous Potentials, and trying to have Faith killed while she was in prison.
+A misogynisticsadist, who believes that all women are whores and deserve what he does to them, Caleb is The First Evil's right-hand man, and lives for the oncoming apocalypse, seeing the end of the world as a way to dispose of all those who do not share his mad religious convictions.
+He also gets a real kick out reenacting his murders with the shape shifting First.
+Perhaps the most frightening thing about Caleb, however, is that he is human, with nary a supernatural excuse, nor a Freudian Excuse, in sight.